daffwwz/python-nlp-semantic-clustering/README.md

 | 13 | **Why do you think this program is a good fit for you?** | 6 |
 | 14 | **What have you been reading recently?** | 5 |
 | 15 | **What questions do you have for me?** | 4 |

+## Note
+The representation and clustering still to general, better vary the n_clusters or use another method for comparison.